u16052642/thrive_erp_documentation/documentation-16.0/content/applications/marketing/marketing_automation/getting_started/first_campaign.rst

 Getting started
 ===============

-The Odoo *Marketing Automation* app automates a variety of marketing tasks, by combining specific rules and filters to generate timed actions.
+The Thrive Bureau ERP *Marketing Automation* app automates a variety of marketing tasks, by combining specific rules and filters to generate timed actions.
 Instead of manually having to build each stage of a campaign (such as a series of timed massmails), the *Marketing Automation* app allows marketers to build the entire campaign, and all of its stages, in one place on a single dashboard.